Richelle Martin: Environmental Advocate & 2018 Recipient for the Charles Labatiuk Scholarship Award

 Richelle noted how important this scholarship was, and how it is a key piece of the puzzle to help finance her education, and remain an active environmental advocate.
 This support will award her with more time to become involved in volunteer work and activities in environmental law, applying what she is learning to the conservation of nature in Canada.

-Looking beyond her next few years of studies, Richelle hopes to use her degree to work with both NGOs and government to develop stronger environmental laws and policies that protect biodiversity and ensure future generations’ access to a healthy environment.
+Looking beyond her next few years of studies, Richelle hopes to use her degree to work with both NGOs and government to develop stronger environmental laws and policies that protect biodiversity.
+She wants to ensure future generations have access to a healthy environment.
 She also shared that she sees herself as an educator, with part of her role as a lawyer being to educate the public on their rights, and in empowering grassroots community organizations and people with the power of the law.
 By empowering grassroots community groups and people, we will be able to use the power of the law to better hold law breakers accountable for harm to the environment.

 Richelle extends her thanks to the Labatiuk family for their generous scholarship, which supports people who aim to protect and conserve nature in Canada.